Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 CONTEXT YOU CAN READ:

-- /workspace/redteam/queue/ โ artifacts I want reviewed
+- /sandbox/redteam/queue/ โ artifacts I want reviewed

 (.pptx, .docx, .pdf, .md).
 Treat every file here as a candidate